nrser/nrser-ruby/README.md

     Which sucks, but I can live with it, because the times that I need some Ruby when I've only got the macOS system installation available I really wants it.

+    -   The exception is the types system, which uses the refinements, and will thus be unavailable in old-ass rubies.

 4. Basically all these methods are defined directly on the `NRSER` module for the sake of brevity and connivence, though their definitions are split up across many files and directories by subject.

     I like this because I like small files.
 They make it easier to see what's changing in commits at a glance, and I find them easier to work with in the GUI editors that I use.